Introduction to Business in Asia

 The course consists of two parts.
 If you are planning to complete the Asian Programme or a Mini Minor, you should take both parts of the course (3 + 2 credits).

-1. MOOC course: Introduction to Business in Asia (3 credits), January 7 – April 6, 2025.
+1. MOOC course: Introduction to Business in Asia (3 credits),

 Grading: pass / fail

 If you register for the course independently, you will get a certificate of completion from the DigiCampus platform.
-In this case, if you want to receive study credits, check with your university/polytechnic in advance whether they approve this course to your study programme.
+In this case, if you want to receive study credits, check with your university/polytechnic in advance whether they approve this course for your study programme.

-2. Country study (2 credits), February 24 – April 27, 2025.
+2. Country study (2 credits)

 This course is available for the students of the member universities of the Asia Network, and self-funding students of the Asia Network.
 It has a maximum intake of 50 students.